ShivA-800/aicte_internship_chatbot/README.md

-# Job Interview Preparation Chatbot
+# Job Interview Preparation Intent-based Chatbot

 This project is a **Job Interview Preparation Chatbot** developed as part of the **Skill4Future Internship** by AICTE.
 The chatbot is designed to assist job seekers in preparing for interviews by simulating Q&A sessions tailored to specific job roles.
 It uses Python, Streamlit, and Natural Language Processing (NLP) techniques to provide an interactive and engaging user experience.